-The consumer bank technology infrastructure in the United States to support online PIN changes is not in place at this time, which would create customer issues when changing or creating a PIN.
-It is likely that most bank issuers will move to chip and PIN when the merchant and ATM networks support EMV.
+The consumer bank technology infrastructure in the U.S. to support online PIN changes is not in place at this time, which would create customer issues when changing or creating a PIN.
 Additionally:

-What is considered a card present (CP) vs. card not present (CNP) transaction?
+What is considered a card present (CP) vs. a card not present (CNP) transaction?

 How much does it cost consumers to use credit or debit cards?

-Most US consumers pay nothing to use a credit or debit card at merchants.
+Most U.S. consumers pay nothing to use a credit or debit card at merchants per transaction.
+Some credit card programs that offer high rewards will cost consumers an annual fee that is paid directly to the issuer.
 Surcharging is not a desired practice for most merchants.
 Even so, there are network acceptance rules that largely prohibit surcharging cards, and there are laws in 11 states that explicitly prohibit card surcharges.
 All consumers do indirectly pay for the fees associated with using a credit or debit card.

 How much do merchants pay in credit card fees?